harshit181/RPub/README.md

 ## Roadmap

 - [x] Add email send option for Kindle
-- [ ] Add mini Read it later feature .
+- [x] Add mini Read it later feature.
 - [ ] Make it multi-platform via Tauri or Dioxus
 - [ ] Add configuration for few of the hardcoded settings
 - [ ] Cleanup unused/unnecessary features

 ## Features

+- **Read It Later:** Save articles to read later.
+It will created different EPUB for read later articles and marked as read once epub is generated.
 - **RSS/Atom Parsing:** Automatically fetches and parses content from your configured feeds.
 - **EPUB Generation:** Compiles articles into a well-formatted EPUB ebook.
 - **Image Optimization:** Downloads and processes images for optimal e-reader viewing (grayscale, resizing).